The Best Military Movies and Shows Streaming Right Now on Paramount+

 Enemy at the Gates

 By August 1942, the German Army had taken large chunks of Soviet territory and captured hundreds of thousands of Red Army troops.
-Adolf Hitler wanted a symbolic victory for Germans and went all-in on Stalingrad, launching a five-week battle that would kill a total of more than a million soldiers.
+Adolf Hitler wanted a symbolic victory for Germans and went all-in on Stalingrad, launching a five-week battle that would kill more than a million soldiers.

 At Stalingrad, a Soviet sniper named Vasily Zaitsev (Jude Law, "Sherlock Holmes") rises to fame for killing hundreds of German soldiers.
-The Germans send their best counter sniper, Maj.
-Erwin König (Ed Harris, "The Rock") to hunt Zaitsev.
-The two square off in a test of will during one of the most pivotal battles of World War II.
+The Germans send their best counter-sniper, Maj.
+Erwin König (Ed Harris, "The Rock"), to hunt Zaitsev.
+The two square off in a test of wills during one of the most pivotal battles of World War II.

 Flags of Our Fathers

-Director Clint Eastwood’s 2006 World War II movie dramatizes the lives of the five Marines and one Navy corpsman who were immortalized forever while raising the American flag over Mount Suribachi during the Battle of Iwo Jima.
-Only three of the men survived the war.
+Director Clint Eastwood's 2006 World War II movie dramatizes the lives of the five Marines and one Navy corpsman who were immortalized forever while raising the American flag over Mount Suribachi during the Battle of Iwo Jima.
+There were two flags raised on Mount Suribachi that day, but Joe Rosenthal’s photo is of the second raising, which included the six men Eastwood follows in the film.
+Only three of these men survived the war.

 “Flags of Our Fathers” depicts the Battle of Iwo Jima from the American perspective.
 In 2006, Eastwood also released a companion film, “Letters from Iwo Jima,” about the battle from the Japanese perspective.